CuteSlime/P13_Mettez_a_l_echelle_une_application_Django_en_utilisant_une-_architecture_modulaire/docs/source/index.rst

 App structure
 -------------

-The app have a main app called oc_lettings_site and 2 sub apps called lettings and profiles.
+The app has a main app called oc_lettings_site and 2 sub apps called lettings and profiles.
 You can find the structure of each app on the sidebar.